BroadbandForum/usp-test/01-messages-and-path-names.md

       }
     ```

 2. Allow the EUT to send a DeleteResp.

 3. Send a Get message to the EUT with a requested path of `Device.LocalAgent.Controller.<instance ID>.BootParameter.`

 ### Test Metrics

-1. The EUT's sends a DeleteResp.
+1. The EUT sends a DeleteResp.

-2. The DeleteResp contains a single deleted_obj_result with a
+2. The DeleteResp contains a single `deleted_obj_result` with a
-requested path equal to the path specified in the obj_path of the
+    requested path equal to the path specified in the `obj_path` of the
-Delete message, containing an oper_success element, with one
+    Delete message, containing an `oper_success` element, with one
-affected_path element equal to the path name of the Deleted object.
+    `affected_path` element equal to the path name of the Deleted object.

-3. The affected_path element uses instance number addressing.
+3. The `affected_path` element uses instance number addressing.

 4. The GetResp does not contain the BootParameter deleted in step 1.

 ## 1.34 Delete message with wildcard search path, valid objects